 - You should see a tick mark next to the account that you're currently signed in as.
 If you see another account listed that also belongs to you, tap on it to switch to that account.

 - You have more than one membership on your account.
-Check out these common duplicate subscription scenarios to see if you may have mistakenly signed up for overlapping paid memberships.
+Take a look at these common duplicate subscription scenarios to see if you may have mistakenly signed up for overlapping paid memberships.

-- If you signed up through iOS, you are billed for your YouTube paid membership through Apple.
-Apple has its own cancellation and billing policy which may differ from YouTube's.
+- If you signed up through an iPhone or iPad, you are billed for your YouTube paid membership through Apple.
+Apple has its own cancellation and billing policy, which may differ from YouTube's.
 Contact Apple support for details of your membership and to verify cancellation.

 What happens after you cancel